 - Wiley Online Library

-In addition, the following databases may be selected to search from the "Advanced Search" screen.
-Select "Add / Remove databases" and check the box beside each database.
+In addition, the following databases may be selected to search from the "Advanced Search"screen.
+Select "Other databases" and check the box beside each database.

 - Book Review Digest

 - British and Irish Women's Letters and Diaries

 - Defining Gender, 1450-1910

 - Eighteenth Century Journals II